Amazon Marketplace

 MoM (Month over Month) is a comparison metric that compares current month performance against the same month last year or previous month.
 MoM growth shows trend and momentum.
 Sellers use MoM analysis to identify seasonal patterns and create annual forecasts.

-Open term pageNAFN
+Open glossary pageNAFN

 North American Fulfillment Network